elnatannebiyu/ontime_auth_system/MOBILE_APPLICATION_TESTING_MOBILE.md

 ### 1.13 Test Accounts (Mandatory)

-The following types of test accounts will be provided to the testers:
+The following types of test accounts will be provided to the testers.
+Concrete credentials will be shared through a secure channel (e.g. encrypted email or the INSA portal) before testing begins.

 - **End-user account (mobile):**  \
   - A standard user account with access to typical content and features in the mobile app.  \
-  - Testers may use any valid Gmail-based account (email/password) for login, as configured in the app.  \
+  - Example (for illustration only): username `mobiletestuser` with password `Test@1234`.  \
+  - The actual test username and password will be confirmed and delivered securely.

-If additional roles (e.g. beta testers or restricted accounts) exist, they can also be provided for testing.
+If additional roles (e.g. beta testers or restricted accounts) exist, they can also be provided for testing and documented in the final submission.

 ---